-The fee for a guest to utilize the fitness center is $9.00 a day.
+The fee for a guest to use the fitness center is $9.00 a day or $38.00 a week.
 There is no guest fee for the pool area.
-The resident must first see The Arbors Fitness Center attendant to pay all the appropriate fees for their guests before utilizing the facility.
-No one under the age of 15 is permitted in the fitness center or the pool areas.
+The resident must first see the Arbors Fitness Center attendant to pay all the appropriate fees for their guests before they use the facility.
+No one the age of 15 is permitted in the fitness center or the pool areas.

 Jorge Privat | Tennis Professional – Instructor | (352) 387-7639